ashutoshc8101/sec-fillings-frontend/README.md

 - A scheduled cron job reads these scrapped csv files, obtain neccessary metrics and seeds them into the backend database.
 - The django backend reads the database and provides the necessary data to the frontend.
 It also powers user authentication, search and favourites functionalities.
 - Frontend written using angular provides a fluid dashboard for easy viewing and comparision of SaaS metrics.

+## ML Model Used:
+Since we had a small training dataset, we went on to use simple machine learning regression models to fit our data.
+Experiments were performed with three different machine learning models, namely Ridge Regression, SVM Regressor and Lasso Regression.
+Among these the Lasso model which uses L1 regularization, yielded the best generalization for the validation dataset.
+Two different models were deployed with each category considered as a separate label in each dataset.
+Growth estimation model.
+Profitability estimation model
+The lasso procedure encourages simple and sparse models(i.e models with fewer parameters).
+It also helps reduce overfitting of the model to the dataset, which had to be specially dealt with in this case.
+Thus the lasso model was chosen and the results have been displayed on the dashboard.

 ## Technologies Used:
 - [Edgar API](https://www.sec.gov/edgar/sec-api-documentation)